nabla0001/mnist.rnn/README.md

 ## Limitations & improvements

-The simple model hereEv is trained fully via teacher forcing which means that at each time step it receives the "correct" observed pixel from each training example as input.
+The simple model here is trained fully via *teacher forcing*.
+That means that at each time step it receives the ground truth pixel from each training example as input, rather than its own prediction.
 The advantage is this approach is that it provides strong supervision and the model learns fast.

 However, this is very different to what happens at test time when we ask the model to complete the digits.